 Configure c4 for AWS

-This section describes how to configure Exasol Deployment Tool (c4) for deploying Exasol 8 on Amazon Web Services (AWS).
+This section explains how to configure Exasol Deployment Tool (c4) to deploy Exasol 8

 Prerequisites